 Hi!
 I'm Victoria, the writer, recipe developer, photographer, and general mastermind behind Mission Food Adventure (formerly Mission: Food).
 Read on to learn more about me, my culinary experience, and my love for food and travel (preferably combined)!

 The early years

 I was an avid cook and baker starting at a very young age.
 From the time I was beginning grade school, I remember stuffing folders with recipes cut out of magazines.
 One of my grandmothers lived with us, and I spent countless hours helping her cook.
 I learned my earliest kitchen skills in her shadow.

 There were many disasters, as should be expected as anyone is learning to cook.
 I remember adapting a recipe for potato chip cookies for my Easy Bake Oven.
 I used nacho cheese Doritos in place of the potato chips.
 Needless to say, they were pretty bad.

 I also once forgot to properly measure the applesauce in a batch of apple sauce cookies.
 I later tried to "fix it" by just adding a bunch of flour.
 The cookies were pasty and completely inedible.

 Hollywood, here I come!

 As years went on, my skills improved.
 While I was a picky eater as a child, my palate progressed over the years to a point where I will try almost anything at least once.
 Everyone told me I should become a chef.
-I didn’t want to become a chef.
-Instead of went to film school!
+I didn't want to become a chef.
+Instead I went to film school!
 I got my undergraduate degree in Film and Television from Boston University and then moved to Los Angeles!